Coming to an ER Near You: Slug Slime

 The glop has the amazing ability to be sticky without sticking to the slugs themselves.

-Andrew Smith, a biologist at the University of Ithaca, was plucking the invasive Dusky Arion slugs out of his garden one day when one excreted slime on him.
+Andrew Smith, a biologist at Ithaca College, was plucking the invasive Dusky Arion slugs out of his garden one day when one excreted slime on him.

 His fingers were stuck together as if he had grabbed a glob of crazy glue.
 But amazingly, the slug glue didn’t stick on the slug itself.